vijaysngrajput/DARCHIE/docs/02-design/30-high-fidelity-screen-specs.md

 - Dashboard and app pages should continue reusing `PageHeader`, `Panel`, and shell primitives rather than inventing dashboard-specific chrome
 - Practice pages should keep using shared workspace primitives, but SQL, Python, and Data Modeling now justify dedicated focus-mode exercise layouts because they rely on sticky context and a dominant central work surface
 - Data Modeling should continue using a curated hybrid shape set for architectural expression, while blocking validation remains scoped to ERD entities and relationships
+- Data Modeling should prefer inline node editing for entity names, field names, field types, and PK state rather than relying on persistent side inspectors or duplicated action bars